 How Much Content Do You Need?

 It’s the great content question of our time, but there’s no one-size-fits-all answer.
-In fact, it’s the wrong question all together.
+In fact, it’s the wrong question altogether.

 Whether it’s the printed word, TV, texts, or AI, a new medium is often cause for debate.
 Some people lament what might be lost and warn of lurking dangers.
 Others celebrate the new possibilities and buy yet another new Apple gadget.